 Look, this poem was inspired by Loretta Lynn’s guest spot on The Muppet Show, which is an unusual episode because the Muppets are outside of their comfort zone, doing the whole show outside the theatre for the first time.
 If it was to happen, what better place to do it than at a railway station?
-Railroads provide rife symbolic material for writers, but I strangely decided not to write about the moving lines in the end.
-Instead I steamed forward like a locomotive transforming into an airplane while using the rail window to wonder how things change so quickly.
+Railroads provide rife symbolic material, but I strangely decided not to write about the moving lines in the end.
+Instead I tried to steam forward like a locomotive transforming into an airplane while using the rail window to wonder how things change so quickly.
 Lynn’s lyrics are very clever and progressive in their feminist opposition to America’s societal norm, and I chose three + one to title this piece about lyrics and lines and lies.

 Jim Henson put a note in his red book about Loretta Lynn saying that she was, “Wonderful, warm, real – an amazing story to her career – she’s like ‘real folks’ in North Carolina.”

 This is ANOTHER abstract/esoteric muppoem.
 It will probably leave my poor & sparse audience asking for explanation.
-The trouble is, I don’t think I really want to provide more with this one.
-Perhaps the possibility of seeing something different each time it is read is part of why I think it works.
-The economy of language is meant to have left an emptiness that bodes questioning.
+The trouble is, I don’t think I really know how else to provide other than this.
+Perhaps the possibility of seeing something different each time it is read is part of how it works.
+The economy of language leaves emptiness that bodes questioning.

 You can read this poem in Another New Calligraphy's Impossible Task: